alhasangamal/BFCI-Courses/README.md

 # BFCI-Courses
 This project allows students in the College of Computers and Information to register for the courses offered by the college.
+Using HTML , CSS , JQ , PHP , MYSQL .